ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/running-as-service.markdown

 ### Registering

-To register as a Service on the Windows operating system you need to execute the following command:
+To register RavenDB as a Service on Windows OS, run powershell with administrator privileges.
+Navigate to the RavenDB package root and execute:

+{CODE-BLOCK:powershell}
+.\setup-as-service.ps1
+{CODE-BLOCK/}

+Alternatively, navigate to the `Server` folder and execute the following command:

 {CODE-BLOCK:powershell}
 .\rvn.exe windows-service register --service-name RavenDB